 5. Ask for questions in advance

-6. Add screen sharing
+6. Add video conferencing with screen sharing

 7. Outline clear next steps

-The conference call will be a waste of time unless you agree on next steps.
+The conference call will be a waste of time unless you agree on the next steps.
 Who’s responsible for what before the next meeting?
 Any deliverables and deadlines you need to outline?
 Make sure you lay these out for everyone at the end so you can keep productivity up.

-Have you tried any of these conference call tips?
-What tricks do use to make the most of your conference call time?
 Remember to arrive prepared and stay on topic for the most effective conference meetings.
 Your guests will thank you.